-- Mobilise resources and work closely with the companies and suppliers who provide Nestlé with raw materials to help them meet these Forest Stewardship Principles.
+- Develop Responsible Sourcing Guidelines (RSGs) for different commodities that define how we will meet these principles on deforestation and forest stewardship. - Set annual improvement targets and progress milestones for each RSG. - Mobilise resources and work closely with the companies and suppliers who provide Nestlé with raw materials to help them meet these Forest Stewardship Principles.
 For our suppliers we will require that they are able to trace, through to the source, using a verifiable chain of custody system, and to implement a time bound action plan to meet the RSGs.

 We consider three years as sufficient time for suppliers to show material progress towards delivering traceability and meeting our RSGs, and five years as the maximum time that it should take to be able to demonstrate compliance.
 We will support suppliers who are willing to proceed towards meeting the RSGs, and exclude suppliers who are unwilling to comply with them.
 We will conduct regular field audits of existing suppliers to determine their performance against the RSGs.

 - Utilise independent third party verification or certification schemes, to facilitate the demonstration of compliance against Nestlé's RSGs.
-Such schemes are not the end-point, only a tool to facilitate measurement of progress.
-We will regularly review and approve certification schemes for Nestlé use, based on the following criteria: they deliver compliance with national and international laws and treaties; are scientifically based; they demonstrate a consistent high standard across the world; have a balanced multi-stakeholder governance; have the broad support of NGOs; include respect for the rights and title of indigenous peoples and local communities; have the active support and inclusion of small owners; have the ability to exclude forest conversion and other controversial sources; include the High Conservation Value concept; incorporate third party verification and chain of custody.

-- Use the "cut off" dates established by Forest Stewardship Council (FSC), the Roundtable on Sustainable Palm Oil (RSPO) and Roundtable on Responsible Soy (RTRS) for conversion of forests and High Conservation Value areas, to determine when Nestlé will not source product from plantations/farms converted from forest land.
-For those commodities where no suitable scheme, or recognised cut-off date exists, we will set our own cut-off date, and communicate that publicly.

-- Promote these principles through Nestlé's farm level extension services including assisting smallholder farmers and communities to improve their tenure and stewardship of their trees and forests.

-- Communicate these principles and RSGs to suppliers and stakeholders, and provide regular and transparent feedback on the performance against the RSGs in annual reports and on the website.

-- Increase the transparency to consumers and customers of our commitments on forest stewardship and deforestation through category and product brand communications, including web, point of sale and on-pack use of certification logos.
-We will ensure that any communications on responsible sourcing of commodities only communicates that the products are independently certified to internationally recognised third party multi-stakeholder certification schemes.
+Such schemes are not the endpoint, only a tool to facilitate measurement of progress.
+We will regularly review and approve certification schemes for Nestlé use, based on the following criteria: they deliver compliance with national and international laws and treaties; are scientifically based; they demonstrate a consistent high standard across the world; have a balanced multi-stakeholder governance; have the broad support of NGOs; include respect for the rights and title of indigenous peoples and local communities; have the active support and inclusion of small owners; have the ability to exclude forest conversion and other controversial sources; include the High Conservation Value concept; incorporate third party verification and chain of custody. - Use the "cut off" dates established by Forest Stewardship Council (FSC), the Roundtable on Sustainable Palm Oil (RSPO) and Roundtable on Responsible Soy (RTRS) for conversion of forests and High Conservation Value areas, to determine when Nestlé will not source product from plantations/farms converted from forest land.
+For those commodities where no suitable scheme, or recognised cut-off date exists, we will set our own cut-off date, and communicate that publicly. - Promote these principles through Nestlé's farm level extension services including assisting small-holder farmers and communities to improve their tenure and stewardship of their trees and forests. - Communicate these principles and RSGs to suppliers and stakeholders, and provide regular and transparent feedback on the performance against the RSGs in annual reports and on the website. - Increase the transparency to consumers and customers of our commitments on forest stewardship and deforestation through category and product brand communications, including web, point of sale and on-pack use of certification logos.
+We will ensure that any communications on responsible sourcing of commodities only communicates that the products are independently certified to internationally recognised third party multi-stakeholder certification schemes6.
 Only schemes approved by an executive board member of Nestlé will be used and communicated.